IgorTodorovskiIBM/blog/_posts/2023-06-13-bash-on-zos.md

 > Bash on z/OS

-As part of the [z/OS Open Tools](https://github.com/zopencommunity) initiative, I, along with [Mike Fulton](https://makingdeveloperslivesbetter.wordpress.com), embarked on a journey to port Bash, the renowned shell and scripting language, to the z/OS platform.
+As part of the [zopen community](https://github.com/zopencommunity) initiative, I, along with [Mike Fulton](https://makingdeveloperslivesbetter.wordpress.com), embarked on a journey to port Bash, the renowned shell and scripting language, to the z/OS platform.
 The motivation was simple: not having Bash on z/OS was a persistant pain point for me and others on z/OS.
 In this blog, I will discuss the technical challenges encountered while porting Bash to z/OS, and also discuss the steps taken to upstream the z/OS changes back to the Bash community.

 ![image](https://upload.wikimedia.org/wikipedia/commons/8/82/Gnu-bash-logo.svg)